MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 }
 ```

-The "files" property is optional for an external project on a drive share.
+The "files" property is optional for an external project being imported via `"path"` (that is, a local filepath-based import).
+It is only required for projects published to GitHub.

 ### Using the export statement